 Melbourne and regional local councils have information about kindergartens in their areas.

-It is recommended that you register your child as soon as possible to secure a place, as many kindergartens have long waiting lists.
+Many kindergartens have long waiting lists so it is recommended that you register your child as soon as possible to secure a place.

-For more information visit the Kindergarten Parents Victoria website and the Department of Education and Early Childhood Development website.
+For more information visit the Early Learning Association Australia website and the Department of Education and Early Childhood Development website.